 About the Program

-The Economics Accelerated Online Program offers all of the courses associated with the major requirements needed to complete the BA in an online, eight-week format.
+The online Economics program offers all of the courses associated with the major requirements needed to complete the BA in an online format.
 To qualify, students must have already completed a majority of the UNM general education curriculum, as well as college and minor requirements.
 A student with an associate's degree or at least 60-70 transferable college-level credit hours is ideally positioned for eligibility.
 Please see the information provided in the Degree Requirements tab.

 A total of 33 credit hours of Economics coursework is required to successfully complete the major-specific requirements for the Economics BA degree.
 The major requirements for the BA in Economics include five core courses that review both macroeconomic and microeconomic principles, both at the introductory (ECON 2110 and ECON 2120) and intermediate levels (ECON 300 and ECON 303) to help students better understand the theoretical aspects of the discipline.
 The last required core class, ECON 309: Introductory Statistics and Econometrics, also helps students more deeply understand and calculate probabilities, distributions, and models of economic forecasting to better test hypotheses.
 In addition to these five required core courses, students must also complete 18 additional credit hours (6 classes) of elective courses in Economics.